Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 ### TROUBLESHOOTING

-1. If a popup appears saying "You do not have permission to access this page", then the user doesn't have a security group that has the permissions documented in step L.
+1. If a popup appears saying "You do not have permission to access this page" when you access the Workplace Services apps, then the user doesn't have a security group that has the permissions documented in step J.

 2. If the chat icon appears but you don't see the introduction similar to what is shown in the image at the very top of this doc, then check that the user you are using has a primary location set in the user's profile.